zoolanders/documentation/src/essentials-for-yootheme-pro/forms/advanced/custom-action.md

 ];
 ```

-And you're done!
+And we're done!

-Here's an example `config.json` file for your, but this can be any yootheme-based config file, even a `config.php` one!
+Here's an example `config.json` file, but this can be any yootheme-based config file, even a `config.php` one!

 ```json
 {